Acsigen/sysadmin-playground/Containers/Kubernetes.md

 - CRI-OI
 - containerd

-Kubernetes are also found as K8S, or k8s (there are 8 characters between k and s in kubernetes)
+Kubernetes are also known as K8S, or k8s (there are 8 characters between k and s in kubernetes)

 ## Introduction